 1. Choose Your Seat Based on the Time of Day

-You’ll want to pay more attention to your seat choice on a long haul flight than on a domestic flight.
+One of my best tips for long haul flights is that you’ll want to pay more attention to your seat choice on a long haul flight than on a domestic flight.

 You’re going to be married to it for quite awhile, and if you have any say in the matter at all, you want to make sure you’ve given it some thought.

 My first piece of advice when flying long haul when it comes to seats is consider the time of day of the flight.

 On daytime flights, I prefer to pick an aisle seat so I can more easily get up and move around as I know that I’m not going to sleep or try to sleep.